ionic-team/capacitor/README.md

 Capacitor is a cross-platform API and code execution layer that makes it easy to call Native SDKs from web code and to write custom Native plugins that your app might need.
 Additionally, Capacitor provides first-class Progressive Web App support so you can write one app and deploy it to the app stores, _and_ the mobile web.

-Capacitor was created by the Ionic Framework team as a successor to Cordova, though it does have backward compatibility with the majority of Cordova plugins.
+Capacitor was created by the Ionic Framework team as a spiritual successor to Cordova, though it does have backward compatibility with the majority of Cordova plugins.
 Capacitor can be used without [Ionic Framework](https://ionicframework.com/docs/components), but since it's a core part of the Ionic Platform, it's recommended for the best app development experience.

 Capacitor also comes with a Plugin API for building native plugins.
 On iOS, first-class Swift support is available, and much of the iOS Capacitor runtime is written in Swift.
 Plugins may also be written in Objective-C. On Android, writing plugins in Java and Kotlin is supported.